berops/culture/README.md

 - Learning about new tech
 - Running experiments
 - Building prototypes
-- Trainings and certifications (fully reimbursed)
+- Training and certifications (fully reimbursed)
 - Writing blogs, running webinars and working with the community
 - Contributing to open-source projects